Scholars in Aging Program

 • Meet UConn and practicum agency requirements

-• Complete the Scholars in Aging Application form and include a short essay, unofficial transcript, and resume
+• Completed application include a statement, unofficial transcript, and resume

 Students agree to: